Madurai Veeran: Legend

-The legend says that Veeran is brought back to life by the virtues of both these women and is vindicated by the presence of gods.
+The legend says that Veeran is brought back to life, by his limbs joined back miraculously, by the virtues of both these women and is vindicated by the presence of gods.
 Veeran thereafter retires to a cave beneath what is now the Meenakshi Amman Temple.

-Other versions of the tale declare he and Velaiyammal attempted to elope, but were caught by the guards.
-Mistaken for a bandit, he faced the punishment of marukkal marukkai.
+Other versions of the tale say that Veeran and Velaiyammal attempted to elope but were caught by the guards.
+Mistaken for a bandit, he faced the punishment of dismemberment.
 Both Bommi and Velaiyammal prayed to the goddess Meenakshi that he regain his limbs, which he did.
-But he believed he must die by the will of the goddess, and he cut his own head off with his sword.
+But he believed he must die by the will of the goddess, and he cut his own head off with his sword, dying thereafter.
 Both Bommi and Vellaiyammal threw themselves into his funeral pyre, and the king was sorrowful once he learnt his true identity.
-Veeran then pray to Meenakshi to ritualize his death properly.
-Veeran then appears as a member of the lower-class, disrupting normal life in a dream of the king, and troubles ensue in real life.
-When the king asks Shiva and Meenakeshi regarding this, they tell him it is because Madurai Veeran's death was not honoured correctly.
+Veeran then prayed to Goddess Meenakshi to ritualize his death properly.
+Veeran is then reborn as a member of the lower class, disrupting normal life in a dream of the king, and troubles ensue in real life.
+When the king asks Shiva and Meenakshi regarding this, they tell him it is because Madurai Veeran's death was not honoured correctly.

-A shrine was later erected at the east gate of Meenakshiamman Temple by the king.
+A shrine for Madurai Veeran was later erected at the east gate of the Meenakshi Amman Temple by the king.
 The story persists through the singing of songs and street theatre.
+Another shrine of him exists in the Mariamman Temple in Samayapuram.